canonical/subiquity/doc/tutorial/intro-to-autoinstall.rst

 Cloud-init and autoinstall interaction
 ======================================

+Cloud-init runs in both the ephemeral system, during install, and in the target system during first boot.
+Cloud-init then becomes inert for every subsequent reboot.

-While cloud-init may provide the autoinstall configuration to the Ubuntu installer, it does not process the autoinstall itself.
+While cloud-init may provide the autoinstall configuration to the Ubuntu installer, it does not process the autoinstall directives itself.

-If cloud-init directives are intended to modify the ephemeral system, they must appear at the top level of the cloud-config.
-If instead cloud-init directives are intended to modify the system being installed, they must appear under a :code:`user-data` section in :code:`autoinstall`.
+To modify the ephemeral system with cloud-init, any :external+cloud-init:ref:`#cloud-config module schema keys<modules>` can be provided.
+If instead cloud-init directives are intended to modify the system being installed, they must appear under a :ref:`ai-user-data` section under ``autoinstall:``.

 .. code-block:: yaml